 Dr. Nowsheen Goonoo

-- High end biomedical applications of naturally-derived polysaccharides, for example seaweeds and Aloe vera.
+High end biomedical applications of naturally-derived polysaccharides, for example seaweeds and Aloe vera.

-Whereas myself and the CBBR can offer extensive experience and expertise into the scientific applications of Seaweed and Aloe vera, as they are native to Mauritius and the surrounding ecosystem.
-It is noteworthy to mention that I spent one year (2016 – 2017) working in Prof Schönherr’s group as a Georg Forster Postdoctoral Researcher (awarded by the Alexander von Humboldt Foundation).
-The research stay was very fruitful and led to several joint publications with Prof Schönherr but also with other departments of the University of Siegen.
+Whereas myself and the CBBR can offer extensive experience and expertise into the scientific applications of seaweed and Aloe vera, as they are native to Mauritius and the surrounding ecosystem.
+It is noteworthy to mention that I spent one year (2016 – 2017) working in Prof. Dr. Schönherr’s group as a Georg Forster Postdoctoral Researcher (awarded by the Alexander von Humboldt Foundation).
+The research stay was very fruitful and led to several joint publications with Prof. Dr. Schönherr but also with other departments of the University of Siegen.

 For us it is most important to ensure that the current research is complete before we begin anything new.
 However it is never possible to know exactly how much longer the current research will take; the results can lead us in many different directions.
 We will continue to cooperate closely to test the effectiveness of different substrates with varying fiber topographies in capturing cancer cells.
 Thankfully it is relatively easy to share samples between Siegen and Mauritius by mail, and modern technology allows us to always stay in close contact.

-I found the working group of Prof. Schönherr to be warm and welcoming, they really made me feel at home very quickly.
+I found the working group of Prof. Dr. Schönherr to be warm and welcoming, they really made me feel at home very quickly.
 Siegen itself is very nice, and it is also not so big, coming from a small island I found Siegen easy to adjust to, except for the weather of course!

-Prof. Seung Wook Jung
+Prof. Dr. Seung Wook Jung

 Konyang University, Republic of